Skip to main content

 Built on everything we already know

 Campfire has facilitated thousands of leadership conversations across hundreds of organizations.
-Signal takes that foundation — live facilitation, structured reflection, peer learning, applied discussion — and points it directly at the strategy-execution gap.
+Strategic Alignment takes that same foundation (live facilitation, structured reflection, peer learning, applied discussion) and points it directly at the strategy-execution gap.

 6,000+